 This project took about 3 months to completely finish.
 It acts as a gravity sensing light up "steering wheel" that allows the user to interact with driving games by tilting and turning the steering wheel.
 This is a great gift for tech people or anyone that is getting ready to drive.
 Later in the project I explain how you can take this project further to include gas and brake pedals, then with a little software modification, have a real working driving simulator.
 This setup converts forward tilt into the 'w' key, backward tilt into the 's' key, left tilt into the 'a' key, and right tilt into the 'd' key, although this can be modified to use arrow keys quite easily.
 I only used wasd because that is how I programmed my driving game in game maker.
 I teach you how to use real gravitational sensing potentiometers and then, for those of you like myself who can't afford to buy things of that nature, show you both where to find them in household items and how to build your own from scratch!
-Have Fun and please VOTE!

 Step 1: The gravity sensing potentiometer

 For the sake of people who are going to build their own one, I built my simulator sensor with one commercial sensor and one homemade sensor (you need 2 total)